Treatment with iloprost nebuliser solution will be started for you in hospital. It will be prescribed for you by a specialist doctor.

 - If you buy any medicines 'over the counter', always check with a pharmacist that they are suitable for you to take.
 This is because some anti-inflammatory painkillers (such as aspirin) can increase the risk of unwanted bleeding.

-- If you are due to have an operation or some other medical treatment, it is important that you tell the person carrying out the treatment that you are on iloprost.
+- If you are due to have an operation or some other medical treatment, it is important you tell the person carrying out the treatment that you are on iloprost.

 Can iloprost cause problems?